-Ballast tube: At one end roughen 10mm on the inside of the tube and using 30-minute epoxy, epoxy in the supplied ply disc.

-Note: The length of the tube needs to be long enough to fit in 8 slugs.
-Slug size 19mm or 3/4' diameter by 35mm long with 42mm left at the front for slug insertion/removal:
+Ballast tube: At both ends roughen 10mm on the inside of the tube and using 30minute epoxy, epoxy in a ply disc.
+Note: The length of the tube needs to be long enough to fit in 8 slugs plus the ply retaining discs.
+Slug size is 19mm or 3/4' diameter by 35mm long: